 What is BODY IMAGE?
 Who can it affect you?
 How can I get help for it?

 BODY IMAGE can become a topic of conversation with your medical provider, therapist, friends, and family.
-It is out there in many arenas and sometimes hard to remove yourself from in conversation.
+It is out there in many arenas and sometimes hard to remove yourself from the conversation.
 How many times have compared yourself to a movie star or even a friend wishing you had a “body” like them?

 How often have you felt displeased at yourself when you look in your mirror?
 What do you hear yourself say about YOU?
 BODY IMAGE can act as a distortion from your early experiences like past messages you have heard from someone about your body shape that you have made a true reality about yourself.
 It could be the slightest part of your body you are displeased with to the most severe.
 These thoughts can become intrusive daily and create an obsession in your life.

-Experiencing a POOR BODY IMAGE can affect you in several ways, such as in academics - not being able to concentrate because you are always looking at others and their body image wishing; why could not that be me.
-In relationships, when you do not like a part of your body or your whole body; then how can you then begin to share it with others?
-Professional careers, holding you back from achieving; thinking you are not worth that promotion.
+Experiencing a POOR BODY IMAGE can affect you in several ways, such as in academics - not being able to concentrate because you are always looking at others and their body image wishing; why could that not be me.
+In relationships, when you do not like a part of your body or your whole body; then how can you begin to share it with others?
+Professional careers, holding you back from achieving; - thinking you are not worth that promotion.

-Most of the time what you think Is “wrong” with your BODY IMAGE is very personal and only to you in your perception through your eyes.
+Most of the time what you think Is “wrong” with your BODY IMAGE is very personal and only to you in your perceptions through your eyes.
 To the outside world people do not see what you see.
 Some people will seek plastic surgery to correct these issues they feel that are having such an impact on their lives.

 Research has found that even very children as early as age 8 or 9 can begin to suffer from body distortions due to peer pressure and self-consciousness with the hopes that they will and can grow out of this.
 But, if they do not it can manifest itself throughout their lives.

 BODY IMAGE issues do not matter if you are young, or old, male or female, gender type or race.
 It can affect anyone for a variety of reasons.
-Getting help is most important not matter what age, it is never too late.
+Getting help is most important no matter what age, it is never too late.
 Seek out professional psychological help and medical help for these people are there for you.